Skip to main content

 Policy Artifact

-Bind approved behavior to a signed, immutable policy object at build time.
+Bind approved behavior to a signed policy object at build time.
 The sealed hash is the single source of truth for what the agent is authorized to do.
+Any later drift from this reference is what the runtime boundary measures against.

 02